anachronism/CS534Group11/Project_1/README_PROBLEM2.txt

 inputLoc = 'sample2.txt'
 inputLoc is name of the file that problem2.py takes as input.
-The file contains the citi map and quantity of buildings to be built
+The file contains the city map and quantity of buildings to be built

 outputLoc_hillClimb = "HillClimbResult.txt"
 outputLoc_genetic = 'GeneticResult.txt'